 Of particular interest to attendees are innovative strategies for the Workforce Innovation and Opportunities Act,

 and innovative program models that have proof of success.

 Submit no more than three proposals!
 Only the first three proposals submitted will be read.

 Workshop audiences will include youth workers interested in learning about innovative methods to serve youth,

 public policies that support the effective delivery of services, and workshops that provide information,

 tools or ideas that are practical and easily replicated.

-Workshops are 75 minutes and should encompass effective practices, which have demonstrated measures of success.
+Workshops are 75 minutes and should encompass effective practices that are data driven and have demonstrated quantitative and qualitative measures of success.

 Presentations should take into account adult learning styles and ensure interactivity with the audience.
 All proposals must be must be complete.